MicrosoftDocs/windows-dev-docs/hub/apps/design/accessibility/accessibility-testing.md

 ### UI Accessibility Checker

-**UI Accessibility Checker (AccChecker)** helps you discover accessibility problems at run time.
-When your UI is complete and functional, use **AccChecker** to test different scenarios, verify the correctness of runtime accessibility information, and discover runtime issues.
+**UI Accessibility Checker (AccChecker)** helps you discover potential accessibility issues at run time.
+AccChecker includes verification checks for UI Automation, Microsoft Active Accessibility, and Accessible Rich Internet Applications (ARIA).
+It can provide a static check for errors such as missing names, tree issues and more.
+It helps verify programmatic access and includes advanced features for automating accessibility testing.
 You can run **AccChecker** in UI or command line mode.
-To run the UI mode tool, open the **AccChecker** directory in the Windows SDK bin directory, run acccheckui.exe, and click the **Help** menu.
+To run the UI mode tool, open the *AccChecker* folder in the Windows SDK *bin* folder, run acccheckui.exe, and click the **Help** menu.

 ### UI Automation Verify

-**UI Automation Verify (UIA Verify)** is an automated testing and verification framework for UI Automation implementations. **UIA Verify** can integrate into the test code and conduct regular, automated testing or spot checks of UI Automation scenarios.
-To run **UIA Verify**, run VisualUIAVerifyNative.exe from the UIAVerify subdirectory.
+**UI Automation Verify (UIA Verify)** is a framework for manual and automated testing of the UI Automation implementation in a control or application (results can be logged). **UIA Verify** can integrate into the test code and conduct regular, automated testing or spot checks of UI Automation scenarios and is useful for verifying that changes to applications with established features do not have new issues or regressions. **UIA Verify** can be found in the *UIAVerify* subfolder of the Windows SDK *bin* folder.

 ### Accessible Event Watcher

 [**Accessible Event Watcher (AccEvent)**](/windows/desktop/WinAuto/accessible-event-watcher) tests whether an app's UI elements fire proper UI Automation and Microsoft Active Accessibility events when UI changes occur.
 Changes in the UI can occur when the focus changes, or when a UI element is invoked, selected, or has a state or property change.

-> [!NOTE]
-> Most accessibility testing tools mentioned in the documentation run on a PC, not on a phone.
-You can run some of the tools while developing and using an emulator, but most of these tools can't expose the UI Automation tree within the emulator.
+AccEvent is typically used to debug issues and to validate that custom and extended controls are working correctly.

+## Accessibility testing procedures

-## Test keyboard accessibility
+### Test keyboard accessibility

 The best way to test your keyboard accessibility is to unplug your mouse or use the On-Screen Keyboard if you are using a tablet device.
 Test keyboard accessibility navigation by using the _Tab_ key.
 You should be able to cycle through all interactive UI elements by using _Tab_ key.
 For composite UI elements, verify that you can navigate among the parts of elements by using the arrow keys.
 For example, you should be able to navigate lists of items using keyboard keys.
 Finally, make sure that you can invoke all interactive UI elements with the keyboard once those elements have focus, typically by using the Enter or Spacebar key.

-## Verify the contrast ratio of visible text
+### Verify the contrast ratio of visible text

 Use color contrast tools to verify that the visible text contrast ratio is acceptable.
 The exceptions include inactive UI elements, and logos or decorative text that doesn’t convey any information and can be rearranged without changing the meaning.
 See [Accessible text requirements](accessible-text-requirements.md) for more information on contrast ratio and exceptions.
 See [Techniques for WCAG 2.0 G18 (Resources section)](https://www.w3.org/TR/WCAG20-TECHS/G18.html#G18-resources) for tools that can test contrast ratios.

 > [!NOTE]
 > Some of the tools listed by Techniques for WCAG 2.0 G18 can't be used interactively with a UWP app.
 You may need to enter foreground and background color values manually in the tool, make screen captures of app UI and then run the contrast ratio tool over the screen capture image, or run the tool while opening source bitmap files in an image editing program rather than while that image is loaded by the app.

-## Verify your app in high contrast
+### Verify your app in high contrast

 Use your app while a high-contrast theme is active to verify that all the UI elements display correctly.
 All text should be readable, and all images should be clear.
 Adjust the XAML theme-dictionary resources or control templates to correct any theme issues that come from controls.
 In cases where prominent high-contrast issues are not coming from themes or controls (such as from image files), provide separate versions to use when a high-contrast theme is active.

-## Verify your app with display settings
+### Verify your app with display settings

 Use the system display options that adjust the display's dots per inch (dpi) value, and ensure that your app UI scales correctly when the dpi value changes.
 (Some users change dpi values as an accessibility option, it's available from **Ease of Access** as well as display properties.)
 If you find any issues, follow the [Guidelines for layout scaling](https://developer.microsoft.com/windows/apps/design) and provide additional resources for different scaling factors.

-## Verify main app scenarios by using Narrator
+### Verify main app scenarios by using Narrator

 Use Narrator to test the screen reading experience for your app.